 There are remarkable traces of the 17th and 18th century slave market at Abonse an important town crossroads on the Slave Route.

-The Eastern Region contains Ghana's only commercial diamonds mine at Akwatia.
-Despite losing some brightness following the economic challenges, the diamond industry remains an important part of the region's economy.
+Eastern Region contains Ghana's only commercial diamonds mine at Akwatia.
+Despite loosing some brightness following the general economic mess, the diamond industry remains an important part of the region's economy.

-The region, one of the smallest but heavily populated, has four of the ten major traditional authorities and some of the most glamorous festivals in the country.
-These are the New Juabenhene, Okyehehe, Okwapehene and the Akwamuhene authorities.
+The region, one of the smallest but heavily populated has four of the ten major traditional authorities and some of the glamorous festivals in the country.
+These are the New Juabenhene, Okyehehe, Okwapehene and the Akwamuhene.